 Monitoring the traffic helps him see that the right data is being sent out and that people are doing what they should be.
 He gives staff the latitude to experiment so he can identify any errors they make in the course of their trails and ensure that data can be backed up atomically so that individual mistakes don't have disastrous consequences.

-The increased requirements for data stewardship that GDPR will enforce is more of a business than an IT issue, but knowing what he has and where it is helps Evans understand what you need to protect.
+The increased requirements for data stewardship that GDPR will enforce is more of a business than an IT issue, but knowing what he has and where it is helps Evans understand what he needs to protect.

 He uses predictive models to estimate which people will need which files and the locations where data will be required, and who will need to have access to certain files.

-"More of our predictive failures have been a result of someone doing something that they shouldn't have been doing than as a result of our model itself needing retraining," says Evans.
+"More of our predictive failures have been a result of someone doing something that they shouldn't have been doing that as a result of our model itself needing retraining," says Evans.